jerryratcliffe/aoristic/CRAN-comments.md

 ## Changes

-There are major changes, because in many regards the old code from 5+ years ago has been rewritten and updated.
-New functionality has been added and most of the old functions have been deprecated.
-To gauge any potential impact, I tweeted a warning about the package to crime analysis networks and \#RStats.
+There are major changes, because the old code from 5 years ago has been rewritten and updated.
+New functionality has been added and most of the old functions have been discontinued.
+To gauge any potential impact, I tweeted a warning about the package to crime analysis networks and
+\#RStats.
 I received a single reply, and confirmed with the replier that the functionality he needed was available in the new release.
+There are no dependencies and George tells me he is only aware of one person that used the package.

 ## Submission version